spikewilliams/rails4windocker/README.md

 #rails4windocker: Ruby on Rails on Docker for Windows

-This creates a Ruby on Rails development environment that is shared between your Windows 10 desktop and a Docker container running CentOS.
+This creates a Ruby on Rails development environment that is shared between your Windows 10 desktop and a Docker container running Fedora.
 Use the bash command-line to administer Rails in a stable Linux environment, while accessing your code through Windows Explorer and the text editor of your choice.

 This is a development and testing environment.
 Don't run it in production - its not secure.